Fabio930/CollectiPy/README.md

     },
     "logging":{ //DEFAULT:{} default logging
-        "base_path": str, //DEFAULT:"../logs/" (only used when this block is present; does not enable dumps by itself), "level": str, //DEFAULT:"WARNING" - severity written to disk (WARNING/ERROR by //DEFAULT), "to_file": bool, //DEFAULT:false - echo logs only to stdout },
+        "base_path": str, //DEFAULT:"../logs/" (only used when this block is present; does not enable dumps by itself), "level": str, //DEFAULT:"WARNING" - severity used for all active handlers, "to_file": bool, //DEFAULT:false - emit compressed ZIP logs, "to_console": bool, //DEFAULT:false - mirror logs on stdout/stderr, },
     "gui":{ //DEFAULT:{} empty dict -> no rendering "_id": str, //DEFAULT:"2D"